 It might be very fascinating for many people to try their hands at making home made ghee.
 But as per the nutritionists, before starting with the ghee-making procedure, it is significant to get oriented to the grass-fed dairy products.
 Make sure you know the source of your dairy supplies.
 And more importantly, make sure that your source grass-fed ghee only from all the available options before you attemp making home made ghee.

 Whether you pick your ghee or clarified butter from the shelf of a supermarket or make it at home, do not compromise with the grass-fed part.
 And if it is difficult to get access to grass-fed dairy supplies, just drop the idea of making ghee at home.
 Read the label of the ghee before you put it in your cart.
 Purchase it only if it is a 100% pasture-fed ghee.

 If you have never tried grass-fed ghee before, try picking up a pack from Milkio.
 It is a 100% organic grass-fed ghee manufacturer based in New Zealand.
 They have their cows feed freely on organic pasture.
 With USDA certification for being 100% pure and BioGro certification for being an organic and Non-GMO product.
-You can place your orders through eBay and Etsy for deliveries in the USA.
+You can place your orders through eBay and Etsy or you may check Milkio E commerce.

 Subscribe to stay updated on our recipes, blog posts, sustainability projects and the Milkio Foods